APSL/redux-i18n/README.md

 }
 ```

-...then, you will can use *i18n* method in your component.
+...you will then be able to use the *t* method in your component.

 ```javascript
 render() {